The Scene Of The Crime

 Nom, nom, whew, ravenous feeling assuaged.
 Oh no, unanticipated pitfall!
 Now there is chocolate all stuck to my teeth.
 I’ll look like a hillbilly at the nomikai.
 Must find vending machine with drinks.
 Ferret around station, find machine.
 Glug down a half bottle of tea, swishing around to dislodge fake-tooth-gap-looking cookie sludge.
 Inspect teeth in chrome trim around shop window.
 OK, safe.

 But what am I going to do with the rest of these cookies?
-Bag is too big to fit in tiny purse, but thanks to the Aum Shinrikyu terror attack in Kasumagaseki Station – in which deadly sarin gas bombs were hidden in trash cans – there have been NO PUBLIC TRASH CANS in Tokyo for 16 years.
+Bag is too big to fit in tiny purse, but thanks to the Aum Shinrikyu terror attack in Kasumagaseki Station – in which deadly sarin gas bombs were NOT hidden in trash cans, but they could have been! – there have been NO PUBLIC TRASH CANS in Tokyo for 16 years.

 Now I’m five minutes late.
 What to do, what to do?
 I know it’s wrong, IT’S SO WRONG, but I conceal the bag of cookies in my hand as I push my empty pet bottle through the perfectly drilled hole in the recycling bin, quickly shoving my garbage in after it.